Theremin: Concert music

-Edgard Varèse completed the composition "Equatorial" for two theremin cellos and percussion in 1934.
-His work was a stated influence throughout the career of Frank Zappa, who also composed for theremin.

 Maverick composer Percy Grainger chose to use ensembles of four or six theremins (in preference to a string quartet) for his two earliest experimental Free Music compositions (1935–1937) because of the instrument's complete 'gliding' freedom of pitch.
 Musician Jean-Michel Jarre used the instrument in his concerts Oxygène in Moscow in 1997 and Space of Freedom in Gdańsk in 2005, providing also a short history of Leon Theremin's life.

 The five-piece Spaghetti Western Orchestra use a theremin as a replacement for Edda Dell'Orso's vocals in their interpretation of Ennio Morricone's "Once Upon a Time in the West".

-A large-scale theremin concerto is Kalevi Aho's Concerto for Theremin and Chamber Orchestra "Eight Seasons" (2011), written for Carolina Eyck.
+A large-scale theremin concerto, Kalevi Aho's Concerto for Theremin and Chamber Orchestra "Eight Seasons" (2011) was written for Carolina Eyck.
+The recording of the premiere won an Echo Klassik in the category "Concert Recording of the Year" in 2015.
+The theremin concerto "Dancefloor With Pulsing" by the French composer Régis Campo was also written for Eyck and premiered with the Brussels Philharmonic in 2018.

-Other notable contemporary theremin players include Pamelia Kurstin, Peter Theremin, Natasha Theremin, Katica Illényi. and Lydia Kavina, Dutch classical musician Thorwald Jørgensen has been described as "one of the most important exponents of classical music on the theremin".
-Carolina Eyck started playing the theremin at the age of seven and published the book The Art of Playing the Theremin in English and German when she was 19 and has since played with chamber and symphony orchestras in many countries.